rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/06_lecture-M1.md

 	- so from `Host` to `Content-Length` : is called request Headers <br>& from request line to `Content-Length` : called request message header
 	- Q : what is Header means ? <br>Ans : u can say "request line" is a hair - means firstly URL of the website come <br>then "request header" - here header means head of human body
 	- `Accept` header : means Eg : `Accept : image/gif, image/jpeg, */*`
-		- here means the request that we sent to the website , we told in the request <br>that our system which type of image format can understand <br>so gif & jpeg are format/extension of images
+		- here means the request that we sent to the website , we told in the request <br>that our system which type of image format can understand - so gif & jpeg are format/extension of images
 		- so our system can understand this 2 types of image format <br>so that when that website's server reply then send the image in any of the those 2 format only
 		- `*/*` : means anything , means our system support all the image format so the website's server <br>can send any image format, that's why - at the end of the request it's used
 	- `Accept-Language` header : means our system which language can understand